 Programming Arduino with LabVIEW M. Schwartz and O. Manickum Packet Publishing Birmingham (2015) ISBN-978-1-84969-822-1

 See the library reading list for this module (Canterbury)

 On successfully completing the module students will be able to:

-3. demonstrate an understanding of software management and project management.
+4. demonstrate an understanding of teamwork, project management and professional practice to their project.